LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

 # Best Practices and Lessons Learned for Azure Automation

-Below are two practical examples focusing on Azure automation that incorporate best practices and lessons learned.
-These examples highlight not only how to automate common tasks—such as starting/stopping virtual machines and managing updates—but also emphasize security, maintainability, and error handling.
+Below are two examples of Azure automation that include best practices.
+These examples highlight not only how to automate common tasks—such as starting/stopping virtual machines and managing updates—but also an attitude to security, maintainability, and error handling.

 ---